 Components of a Title I Schoolwide Program:

 - All Title I schools must complete a needs assessment and develop a comprehensive schoolwide plan.

 - This plan must identify schoolwide reform strategies aligned with the needs assessment, that are evidence-based and provide opportunities for all children to meet the State's proficient or advanced levels of achievement.

 - Provide instruction by appropriately state certified teachers, including paraprofessionals, according to the criteria set by the Every Student Succeeds Act.

 - High quality ongoing professional development designed to address the needs of the school.

-- Strategies to attract highly qualified teachers.
+- Strategies to attract appropriately state certified teachers.

-- Strategies to increase parental involvement.
+- Strategies to increase parent and family engagement.

 - Strategies to help students transition from early childhood to kindergarten.